Sex worker movements: Latin America and the Caribbean

 The start of the sex worker rights movement can be traced back to the late 1970s.
 One of the oldest and most influential organizations in Latin America is the Red de Mujeres Trabajadores Sexuales de Latino America Y El Caribe (Women's Network of Sex Workers of Latin America and the Caribbean), also known as RedTraSex.
 Started in 1997, RedTraSex is a prime example of transnational cooperative efforts that mobilize sex workers in multiple Latin American countries.
 With a total of 15 countries represented, these women have directed their efforts to focus on sex worker visibility, to have their voices heard in political spaces, and to work towards the decriminalization of their profession.
 In addition, many also provide support services and referrals to local resources to help individuals survive within this sphere.

+In 2021, during the Coronavirus pandemic in Mexico many the amount of sex workers nearly doubled in numbers due to some losing their jobs and not being able to afford resources for their families.
+Many of these sex workers that were seen were sex workers that had already moved on in their life and stopped working in this field.
+There were also some people that turned into becoming sex workers but were ashamed of themselves so they would not consider themselves as sex workers since it was only temporary.
+The government did give some housing for sex workers that were sleeping in the street but most funds came from organizations that support sex worker movements.
+Many of these people were concerned for their health since they did not have the resources and money for themselves they would not be able to afford healthcare if they were to get sick from coronavirus or sexually transmitted diseases.

 Migration

 Sex workers from Latin America have also activated for sex worker rights in other parts of the world, particularly North America and Europe, focusing on the unique challenges impacting those who migrate to work.
 By the 1970s, 30 to 60 percent of prostitutes in Europe came from developing countries.
 Latin American sex workers have also written about their experiences of migration, the transgender activist Alexandra R. DeRuiz published a memoir entitled Crucé la Frontera en Tacones which chronicles the issues of transphobia women who migrate, including their experiences with sex work.